ctfer-io/terraform-provider-ctfd/docs/resources/challenge.md

 - `content` (String, Sensitive) Raw content of the file, perfectly fit the use-cases of a .txt document or anything with a simple binary content.
 You could provide it from the file-system using `file("${path.module}/...")`.
 - `contentb64` (String, Sensitive) Base 64 content of the file, perfectly fit the use-cases of complex binaries.
 You could provide it from the file-system using `filebase64("${path.module}/...")`.
+- `location` (String) Location where the file is stored on the CTFd instance, for download purposes.

 Read-Only:

 - `id` (String) Identifier of the file, used internally to handle the CTFd corresponding object.
-- `location` (String) Location where the file is stored on the CTFd instance, for download purposes.
+- `sha1sum` (String) The sha1 sum of the file.

 <a id="nestedatt--flags"></a>